harmony-one/h/progress/alaina-furstenberg.md

+2024-11-08 Fri: Update of the harmony community section.
+Created and [uploaded](https://youtube.com/shorts/OEqYe3xLDSI?feature=share) 5 Youtube shorts from the ETH Denver talk using Descript.
+Met with Pear AI, meeting action items:

 2024-11-07 Thu: Brief research on PearAI before sync tomorrow.
 [Tweet](https://x.com/harmonyprotocol/status/1854755885329137931) promoting ONE Show.
 Extensive testing on /luma and on Luma platform to generate videos to write a tweet.

 2024-11-06 Wed: [Promotion](https://x.com/harmonyprotocol/status/1853966395568246999) of FlappyH1, and of [RMC elections](https://x.com/harmonyprotocol/status/1854289250365366630) with a Glify meme.
 Drafted initial design comments for our pump.one platform.